-Graduate students must meet all general requirements of the AUM Graduate School pertaining to the master's degree.
+Students must meet all AUM graduate program requirements.
 Additional requirements of the School of Business are listed in the following paragraphs and must also be met.

 A grade average of at least "B" in all courses attempted in the student's graduate program is required for graduation.
 At least 70 percent of the total program must be passed with a grade of at least a "B." Any grade below "C" is considered a failure in meeting the course requirements for a graduate degree.

 The normal load will be 10 hours per quarter.
 Course loads in excess of 10 hours must be approved by the Dean, School of Business.
 A maximum of 10 quarter hours of credit obtained in another institution may be transferred to AUM after 15 quarter hours of Core Program work have been completed at AUM.